-Walmart is practically giving away this 70-inch 4K TV today | Digital Trends
+Walmart is Practically Giving Away This 70-inch 4K TV Today | Digital Trends

-If you’re looking for a huge 4K TV without paying a fortune, right now Walmart has the deal for you with a TCL 70-inch 4K TV for just $600.
-Ordinarily priced at $700, the $100 saving just made this delightful TCL 70-inch 4K TV even more appealing.
-For the money, you get a great 4K TV set with plenty of useful features.
-As always, expect stock to be strictly limited so snap it up now so you don’t miss out.
+If you’re looking for a great 70-inch 4K TV, Walmart has the deal for you with the LG 70-inch Class 4K TV for just $717.
+A huge saving of $83, this is the ideal time to enjoy a huge TV in your living room for less, all with the benefits of LG’s great technology.
+Thanks to this great price, we can’t see the LG 70-inch Class 4K TV sticking around for long with stock likely to be limited.
+Snap it up now so you don’t miss out.

-TCL is one of the best TV brands out there right now for this price range, consistently offering great value alongside useful features and good picture quality, so you know you’re onto a good thing with this TCL 70-inch 4K TV.
-Offering many of the features that come with the best 4K TVs, the TCL 70-inch 4-Series 4K TV offers a huge screen, Google Assistant built-in so you can speak to your TV rather than use the remote all the time, and so much more.
+Coming from one of the best TV brands out there right now, you’re guaranteed to be delighted with this TV.
+It offers many of the benefits that the best 4K TVs offer, meaning great picture quality and a simple to use interface, too.

-That includes built-in Chromecast for easy streaming and casting from your Android or iOS device, along with a customizable home screen that’s tailored just for you.
-Simple and speedy to use, you can easily find what you’re looking for with quick access to the apps you love and the shows you want to watch.
-Alongside that is useful features like a voice remote, Dolby Digital+ audio technology, and all the apps you could ever need to watch your favorite streaming shows.
+As you’d expect, the 4K picture looks fantastic and that’s helped by the TV using a great quad core processor to enhance every scene, upscaling whatever you watch to ensure enhanced contrast, color, and blacks every step of the way.
+There’s HDR10 and HLG support, too, so all scenes are automatically elevated to be extra beautiful.
+Throughout, you get all the benefits of low input lag, which is ideal for gaming or fast-moving action scenes.

-Not sure if this TV is the one for you?
-We have plenty of other 4K TV deals to lure you into a new purchase.
-Whether you’re considering all the 70-inch TV deals out there or you want to focus on TCL TV deals, there’s something here for you.
-We also have the best Walmart TV deals rounded up neatly, too.
+There are plenty of other great 4K TV deals if this one doesn’t appeal to you.
+Whether you’re looking for the best 70-inch TV deals in particular or you’re focusing on LG TV deals, we’ve got them.
+We also have all the best Walmart TV deals that are sure to save you plenty of cash.

 70-inch LG 70UP7070PUE 4K TV Bundle$999 $1,239